Copyright Registration

 Change from Proprietorship to LLP

-The Limited Liability Partnership (LLP) structure, introduced under the LLP Act, 2008, was designed to offer a more flexible and secure business format.
-By converting a sole proprietorship into an LLP, business owners can benefit from limited liability while enjoying the operational flexibility of a partnership.
+The Limited Liability Partnership (LLP), established under the LLP Act, 2008, provides a flexible and secure business framework.
+Converting a sole proprietorship into an LLP allows business owners to enjoy limited liability while retaining the operational flexibility of a partnership.

-LLP combines the benefits of a company and a partnership firm into one hybrid structure.
-Unlike a proprietorship, it limits personal liability—partners are not accountable for each other’s negligence or misconduct.
-This makes LLP an ideal option for professionals, micro and small enterprises, and closely-held or family-run businesses seeking scalability with reduced risk.
+LLP merges the advantages of a company and a partnership firm into a single structure.
+Unlike a proprietorship, it protects partners from personal liability for each other’s negligence or misconduct, making it an ideal choice for professionals, small and micro enterprises, and closely-held or family-run businesses aiming for growth with minimized risk.

 Benefits of conversion from proprietorship to LLP